 - Azure does not allow two network interfaces NIC on a VM to have IP address on same subnet.
 There is no L2 Support and bridging is not allowed.
 SE-VPX on Azure has to be deployed in Gateway mode.

 - There is no concept of MAC address spoofing in Azure Cloud.
 The LAN subnet of the SE-VPX and the LAN subnet of the Client/Server Host have to be different.
-This will require additional routing configuration to be done in two places.
+This requires more routing configuration to be done in two places.